pythongurfer/apex-data-labs/src/content/post/a-leaders-guide-to-planning-ambiguous-data-projects.md

 With a clear mission, our plan for the first quarter was focused on tackling the single biggest barrier: trust.

 We knew that no one would use the dashboard, no matter how many features it had, if they didn't believe the numbers.
-So, our MVP was centered on reliability.
+So, our MVP was centered on reliability.  **[The Lean Startup (MVP)](https://leanstartup.co/resources/articles/what-is-an-mvp)** .
 Our primary goal was to stabilize the underlying data pipelines and reduce data latency from hours to under 20 minutes.
 We also delivered one high-value "quick win" based on my interviews: a simple filter that allowed PMs to segment data by app version, a major pain point they had described.

 The result at the end of Q1 wasn't a revolutionary new dashboard.
 It was a dashboard that was finally fast and accurate.
 For the first time in a year, stakeholders started using it again.
 We had built a solid foundation and, more importantly, we had earned the momentum and political capital needed to continue.